NaNiCatO/redis-search-python-Thai-language/README.md

 >   query(stub, 'example', 1, 10)
 >```

-# Bidirectional streaming RPCs
+### Bidirectional streaming RPCs
-both sides send a sequence of messages using a read-write stream.
-The two streams operate independently
+the server wait to receive all the client messages before writing its responses
 > service StreamQuery list of request
 >```python
 >import grpc